cuvva/backend-hiring/pricing-engine-go/README.md

 sense for them.
 Take a look at the "Calculator" sheet and familiarise yourself with how the total price a user pays is calculated.

-A few notes worthwhile mentioning:
-- We do not intend you to read, parse and use the Excel spreadsheet we provided.
-This is only provided to communicate the model.
-Feel free to copy the factors into a structure you find appropriate for the exercise.
-- We expect you to think about scalability of the model and factor it into the design of the application.

 #### Task 2  - Accept details about a user